linlichen/helloworld-java-spring/README.md

 * `src\main\resources\templates\greeting.html` This dynamic html file is used together with `GreetingController.java` to generate the final html output.
 Basically, the `${locationName}` will be replaced with the value of the `locationName` variable in the `GreetingController.java`

 # Build and Run
-- In Windowns Command Prompt or IntelliJ terminal, change directory to the root of the application, and run `mvn spring-boot:run`.
+- In Windows Command Prompt or IntelliJ terminal, change directory to the root of the application, and run `mvn spring-boot:run`.
 It will then start build and deploy your application.
 Once it has finished, the website will be running at your localhost http://localhost:8080/.
 - You can terminate the web server by typing `ctrl-c` in the same command console thread.

 # References